 About The Lodis Forum

-The Lodis Forum is a peer group exclusively for women who are Board Chairs or Vice-Chairs focusing on leadership peer exchange, excellence, research, and advocacy.
+The Lodis Forum is a peer group exclusively for women who are Board Chairs, Vice-Chairs, or Lead Directors.
+We focus on governance excellence, peer exchange, research, and advocacy.

 - Peer Exchange: Build a supportive network of women who are experiencing similar challenges

 - Research: Conduct research on board leadership diversity

 - Advocacy: Create awareness about the lack of diversity in these critical leadership roles

 We are the only forum exclusively connecting female Chairs, Vice-Chairs, and Lead Directors of for-profit firms.
 The power of our “collective” is both inspirational and unique.

 We host quarterly Expert Speaker Series and Peer Roundtables where the agenda is geared towards curated topics that we, as a forum, assign and deem important.
 We welcome both opportunities and obstacles and promise a transparent and trusted environment for all to speak openly.
 We believe our collective voices will be uniquely suited to elevate a public conversation on Women in Board Leadership – and defiantly as Chairs, Vice-Chairs, and Lead Directors.

 My first year as Chairman was not what I expected.
 I had three weeks to get my feet wet in my new role, and then the pandemic hit.
 I went from knowing what to do to being confounded in a matter of days.
 I spent countless hours in meetings trying to navigate the competing priorities of employee safety and serving our customers as an essential business.
 Also, I spent a significant amount of time reassuring our corporate board and family shareholders that we had a plan and would survive this crisis.
 It was a tough first year.